ulicious/hermes/README.md

     |
     +---results/

-If processed data is already available, it can be placed directly in the processed data folder.
-Otherwise, data for oil and gas infrastructure as well as ports can be downloaded and used (oil & gas pipelines: Global Energy Monitor | ports: World Port Index).
+If processed data is already available, it can be placed directly in the processed data folder (the example data folder provides processed data for demonstration purposes).
+Otherwise, data for oil and gas infrastructure as well as ports can be downloaded and used (e.g., oil & gas pipelines: Global Energy Monitor | ports: World Port Index).
 This data needs to be placed in the raw data folder for further processing.

+To run the algorithm,

 Citation
 Big thanks to